skip to Main Content

 During treatment, a licensed acupuncturist will place heated cups on specific points of the skin.
 As the air cools within the cup, it creates a vacuum seal, which causes the skin to rise and redden as your blood vessels expand.

-Modern versions of cupping therapy use a rubber pump to create a vacuum seal.
+Modern versions of cupping use a rubber pump to create a vacuum seal.
 Silicone cups may also be used and moved from place to place on the skin to create a deep massage effect.

 What to Expect During Treatment